-3.22 In April 2013 the Government replaced the national Council Tax Benefits Scheme with a localised scheme of support which would be set and administered by each Council to support people on low income.
+3.23 In April 2013 the Government replaced the national Council Tax Benefits Scheme with a localised scheme of support which would be set and administered by each Council to support people on low income.
 Certain national parameters remain such as previous levels of support must continue for pensioners and vulnerable people as defined by each Council.
 Wirral's Council Tax Support Scheme is largely based on the previous Council Tax Benefit Scheme.
-The Scheme must be approved by each 31 January prior to the year it will be applied.
+The Scheme must be approved by each year prior to the year it will be applied.

-- 3.23 Central Government abolished Council Tax Benefit (CTB) on 31 March 2013 and tasked each administering Council to formulate an individual Local Scheme to replace it.
+- 3.24 Central Government abolished Council Tax Benefit (CTB) on 31 March 2013 and tasked each administering Council to formulate an individual Local Scheme to replace it.
 At the same time Central Government reduced the grant they awarded to Councils for CTB by 10%.
 The Government also stated that any local Council Tax Support Scheme (CTS) devised should leave pensioners no worse off than they were under the 2012/13 CTB scheme.
 The option was also given to define vulnerable groups and offer the groups the same level of protection as pensioners.
-Wirral designated persons classed as disabled or with disabled children as vulnerable in 2013/14. - 3.24 At 31 October 2016 there were 33,970 Council Tax Support claimants in receipt of Council Tax Support totalling £26.7 million.
+Wirral designated persons classed as disabled or with disabled children as vulnerable in 2013/14. - 3.25 At 31 October 2018 there were 31,877 Council Tax Support claimants in receipt of Council Tax Support totalling £27.87m.

-Table 5: Council Tax Support Scheme claimants at 31 October 2015
+Table 5: Council Tax Support Scheme claimants at 31 October 2018

 By category Numbers % of total

-Pensioners 14,099 41%
+Pensioners 12,968 41%

-Vulnerable Groups 9,741 29%
+Vulnerable Groups 10,160 32%

-Working Age 10,130 30%
+Working Age 8,749 27%

-Totals 33,970 100%
+Totals 31,877 100%

-- 3.25 Having regard to the financial pressures Council resolved, on 28 January 2013, that it could not find funding from its existing budgets to make up the shortfall caused by the governments changes and decided to pass on the reduction to Council Tax Support recipients that resulted in non-vulnerable working age claimants paying a minimum of 22% of the Council Tax charge.
-This decision was supported by both the Council's "What Really Matters" consultation scheme and the separate consultation scheme on the Council Tax Support Scheme. - 3.26 The response to the Council Tax Support (CTS) Scheme has seen a minimum number of appeals against the decisions that Council officers have had to make. - 3.27 Council Tax payment levels of CTS recipients were anticipated to be lower than the main level, projecting a 66% collection rate on these specific sums.
-Thus far actual is in line with projections. - 3.28 The current scheme has been reviewed by officers and consideration has been given to include or exclude different income types on a full or partial basis, cap the level of Council Tax Support Scheme to a particular Band, residency timescales, deduction levels for additional occupiers, capital limits, taper levels and changes to vulnerable groups.
+- 3.26 Having regard to the financial pressures Council resolved, on 28 January 2013, that it could not find funding from its existing budgets to make up the shortfall caused by the governments changes and decided to pass on the reduction to Council Tax Support recipients that resulted in non-vulnerable working age claimants paying a minimum of 22% of the Council Tax charge.
+This decision was supported by both the Council's "What Really Matters" consultation scheme and the separate consultation scheme on the Council Tax Support Scheme. - 3.27 The response to the Council Tax Support (CTS) Scheme has seen a minimum number of appeals against the decisions that Council officers have had to make. - 3.28 Council Tax payment levels of CTS recipients were anticipated to be lower than the main level, projecting a 74% collection rate on these specific sums.
+Thus far actual is in line with projections. - 3.29 The current scheme has been reviewed by officers and consideration has been given to include or exclude different income types on a full or partial basis, cap the level of Council Tax Support Scheme to a particular Band, residency timescales, deduction levels for additional occupiers, capital limits, taper levels, changes to vulnerable groups and a banded scheme.
 This list is not exhaustive but indicative of the areas reviewed.
-After 4 years of the scheme it is felt no substantive eligibility criteria should be altered and these be retained for the 5th year 2017/18.
-We will again look to see how the increasing impact of Universal Credit is reflected in the scheme for the following year.
+After 6 years of the scheme it is felt no substantive eligibility criteria should be altered, except that the scheme be updated to recognise that Universal Credit moves to full service in November 2017 and the scheme is to be retained for the 7th year 2019/20.
+A report will be submitted to Cabinet with a recommendation that a full review of the scheme is carried out in 2019.